ExaWorks/psij-python/CONTRIBUTING.md

 This compliance can be checked with `make stylecheck` or `make checks` and be automatically achieved by running `make style`, which runs `autopep8` under-the-hood.
 PEP8 compliance is also verified as part of the CI by `flake8`.

+## Type Annotations

+As much python code in this repo as is feasible should include type annotations.
+These type annotations can then be ingested and checked by `mypy`, which can be run with `make typecheck` and `make checks`.